ChainSafe/blst-ts/doc/native-node.md

 ## `Node-API`

 Node is a `C++` application so one would think that exporting a `C++` api would be the thing to do.
-But for portability the team create a `C` API and this design decision has opened up node to every language that is compatible with a `C` abi.
+But for portability the team create `Node-API` as a `C` API, and this design decision has opened up node to every language that is compatible with the `C` [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface#Operation_of_an_FFI) standard.
 That is most btw.
 It is technically possible to write node addons in C, C++, Rust, Go, Java, C#, etc...

 `Node-API` is built and compiled in with node so those tokens are available at runtime to any dynamically linked library.
 All that is necessary to use it is the header file `node_api.h` which can be found [here](https://github.com/nodejs/node/blob/main/src/node_api.h).